 There is a stark difference between personal wealth and family wealth.
 Personal wealth (also called individual wealth) is used for personal reasons.
 But family money, that is to say, family financial capital is used for different reasons.
 It is the lowest in order of importance of the 4 types of capital, but still a powerful resource.

-In this post, I want to cover what it actually is, how to harness it, and what it’s actually for.. without raising spoiled trust fund kids that have to outsource tying their shoelaces.
+In this post, I will cover what it actually is, how to harness it, and what it’s actually for – without raising spoiled trust fund kids that have to outsource tying their shoelaces.

 But why is it, that in generational wealth, financial capital is the least important?